factoriolib/flib/docs/gui-styles.md

 **flib_titlebar_drag_handle**

 A drag handle suitable for placement in the titlebar of a **standard** window (a window with a close button, or any other frame action buttons in the titlebar).
+Use inside of a `flib_titlebar_flow` flow.

 **flib_vertical_pusher**